There are a lot of reasons to collect miles and points.

 The card charges no foreign transaction fees but has $95 annual fee.

-The Platinum Card from American Express Exclusively for Mercedes-Benz comes with 50,000 Membership Rewards after spending $3,000 in the first three months.
+The Platinum Card from American Express comes with 60,000 Membership Rewards after spending $5,000 in the first three months.
 Membership Rewards transfer to around 20 hotel and airline programs including Delta, Singapore, and British Airways.

-The card has a $475 annual fee in the first year.
+The card has a $550 annual fee.
 But it comes with huge benefits like airline fee reimbursement, airport lounge access, hotel status ,and a 5x category bonus for purchases directly from airlines.
 For more info on setting up and maximizing the benefits, see Get the Most Out of Your Platinum Card.
 The annual fee just increased on this card, but it comes with new benefits like $200 in Uber credit annually.
 Read all about them in Amex Platinum Annual Fee Jumps to $550: Changes Coming March 30.

 The Business Platinum Card doesn’t have a great sign up bonus right now (the minimum spending requirement is quite high) but it’s worth noting as it has one of the best perks out of any of the premium cards on the market right now–a 50% rebate when you Pay with Points through the Amex Travel Portal on all Business/First Class flights and economy flights on your chosen airline.